artnoage/Podcast/README.md

    python src/simulation.py
    ```
    This script runs a simulation of the podcast creation and prompt optimization process.

+   Note: Before running the simulation, make sure to add PDF files to the `arxiv_papers` folder in the project root directory.
+The simulation will randomly select files from this folder for processing.

 3. **Evaluate Self-Improvement Process:**
    ```